Nutrisca Dog Food receives the Advisor’s top rating of 5 stars.

 And lastly, this recipe also includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 Nutrisca Dog Food

 The Bottom Line

-What’s more, judging by its ingredients alone, Nutrisca dog food looks to be an above average dry product.
+Judging by its ingredients alone, Nutrisca Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 34% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 39% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.